-BIO 361 Biological Diversity (4 SH).
+BIO 361 Biological Diversity (4.00 SH).
 An in-depth, cross-sectional study of the diversity of eukaryotic organisms.
 Pertinent to this course is the evolutionary process which is centered on adaptation, diversity, natural selection and speciation.
 Topics include paleontology, life histories, survival strategies in feeding and reproduction, biogeography and patterns of extinction.
 The social, ethical and political consequences of human activities will also be addressed.
 This course assumes reasonable knowledge of all major taxa and schemes of taxonomy.
 The laboratory component will consist primarily of field work.
 Prerequisite: C- or better in BIO 203.
 Offered every other Fall Semester.

-CHE 375 Green Chemistry (4 SH).
+CHE 375 Green Chemistry (4.00 SH).
 A study of the principles, concepts, and applications of green chemistry.
 Particular attention will be given to industrial processes, catalysis, waste management, and renewable resources.
 Discussions will focus on the current literature on green chemistry.
 While the course does not include a laboratory, students will participate in a project that applies the principles of green chemistry to a laboratory experiment used in the chemistry curriculum.
 This project will serve as the culminating experience for the course.
 Prerequisites: CHE 230 and CHE 261.

-PS 242 Environmental Policy and Politics (4 SH).
+PS 242 Environmental Policy & Politics (4.00 SH).
 This course explores “the environment” as a focus of public policy, an issue in political debate, and a basis for thinking about the purposes of political life.
 It reviews some of the classic readings in environmentalism, considers domestic and international policy approaches to major issues such as climate change, clean air and water, and sustainable development, and explores the ways in which thinking “environmentally” challenges our standard assumptions about policy-making and political life.
 Prerequisite: PS 101 or consent of instructor.